 We hate to break it to you, but if you are getting hives on your chin or chest area, it might be because of your new perfume.
 Fragrances are huge allergy triggers, and it’s not just the ones in perfume.
 Fragrance can be found in your skincare products, colognes, deodorants, and even household cleaning items.
 Even products that are labeled “unscented” can have chemicals that mask the odors of certain ingredients, so it’s better to choose a product that’s labeled fragrance-free.

-Since harsh soaps can also trigger allergic reactions, use a gentle moisturizing bar to cleanse your skin.
+Since harsh soaps can also trigger allergic reactions, use hypoallergenic products for sensitive skin.
 Try Dove Bar Sensitive Skin, which is a fragrance-free formula that won’t irritate your skin.
-It’s also made of ¼ moisturizing cream, so it replenishes your skin’s lost moisture and makes it more resistant to irritants.
+It’s also made of ¼ moisturizing cream, so it and makes it more resistant to irritants.

 Preservatives in Your Skincare Products

-Use mild skincare products that are formulated for sensitive skin, like Baby Dove Sensitive Moisture Lotion, which is hypoallergenic, non-comedogenic, and pH-neutral.
+You can use gentle products or sensitive skin cleansers, like Baby Dove Sensitive Moisture Lotion.
+Baby Dove baby lotion products are hypoallergenic, non-comedogenic, and pH-neutral.
 It provides protection for very dry skin and delivers soothing comfort from tightness and itching.

 Your Metal Jewelry